tursodatabase/pg_turso/README.md

 Postgres [output plugin](https://www.postgresql.org/docs/current/logicaldecoding-output-plugin.html) for replicating data to Turso.

+## Status

+Super early development, with most of the stuff barely working.
+* Only `INSERT` statements are generated at the moment. `DELETE`, `UPDATE`, and `TRUNCATE` should follow.
+* Schema is not propagated anywhere - `CREATE TABLE` is not ever sent from the plugin, so we need some way to figure out schema changes.
+* Last I checked, Zig's HTTPS failed with a cryptic cert error when connecting to a Turso instance over https.
+Local `sqld` connection worked.

 ## How to build

 This guide assumes that you have a local installation of Postgres.
 Get one from https://www.postgresql.org/download/